IU East Grades and Grading Policies

 Final Grade Reports

-The grade of "I" (Incomplete) may be given to a student whose work in a course is satisfactory except that some terminal aspect of the course requirements have not been completed.
+The grade of "I" (incomplete) may be given to a student whose work in a course is satisfactory except that some terminal aspect of the course (i.e., final exam, final paper, final project, etc...) has not been completed.
 The grade of "I" will only be given if the instructor has sufficient reason to believe that failure to complete the requirements of the course was beyond the student's control and that it would be unjust to hold the student to the time limits normally fixed for completion of the required work.
-"I" Grade Submission Form (faculty use only).
+"I" Grade Authorization Form (faculty use only).

-By assigning an Incomplete, an instructor implicitly authorizes and requires the "I" grade to be automatically changed to an "F" at the end of the appropriate time period, if that instructor does not otherwise act to remove or extend the "I." Both the student and the instructor in whose course the student received the Incomplete will be notified of this change of grade.
-A student may not enroll in a course in which the grade of records is an Incomplete.
+By assigning an Incomplete the instructor implicitly authorizes and requires the "I" grade to be automatically changed to an "F" at the end of the authorized time period if the instructor does not otherwise act to remove or extend the "I." Both the student and the instructor in whose course the student received the Incomplete will be notified of this change of grade.
+A student may not enroll in a course in which the grade of record is an Incomplete.

 Top of Page

 Instructors will not be notified of those students registering for the P/F option.
-A final letter grade will be submitted by the instructor and any grade other than an F, FN, or FNN will be converted to S. A grade of S is not counted in computing grade point averages; however, a grade of F is included in that average.
+A final letter grade will be submitted by the instructor and any grade other than an F, FN, or FNN will be converted to P. A grade of P is not counted in computing grade point averages; however, a grade of F is included in that average.

 Students taking courses on the IU East campus, but completing their degree program on another IU campus or on the Purdue University campus, should adhere to the P/F policy and transfer credit policy of that campus.